• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 The number of people with CM Punk avatars in this thread makes me smile.
 And if this guy had written his column with Punk's entertainment value no one would be complaining.

-Cubbiebum Member
+Cubbiebum said:

 (a) They indeed are.
 The moguls that "own" them technically are only caretakers.
 The FCC governs and can seize a radio station or TV station if they deem them to have violated certain rules the FCC have that exist to serve the people.
 The wavelengths they use are deemed the people's and thus they can be seized by the government.

-6. PCLoadLetter
+PCLoadLetter said:

 The people own the airwaves.
 They don't own the station.